Australian Skilled Migration Assessment Facts

 The skills assessment will determine if your work experience and skills meet the standards set, and whether or not the visa application you lodged will be approved.

-Skills assessment is a requirement for skilled migration to Australia, especially if you apply as a graduate migrant, temporary graduate, employer-sponsored, or points tested visa.
+A skill assessment is a requirement for skilled migration to Australia, especially if you apply as a graduate migrant, temporary graduate, employer-sponsored, or points tested visa.
 The first thing you need to do is to identify if your occupation is classified as trade or general professional.

 Some examples of general professional occupations are archaeologists, botanists, chemists, drug and alcohol counsellors, economists, education advisors, faculty heads, food technologists, geologists, historians, intellectual property lawyers, project builders, teachers of English and other languages, and zoologists.